‘The View’ Host Ana Navarro Claps Back At Critics Of ‘Expensive’ Wedding Registry

 Navarro wed Cardenas at the Indian Creek Country Club on a private island off the coast of Miami.
 The couple lives in Coral Gables.

-The beautiful wedding was a star-studded affair, attended by CNN’s Wolf Blitzer, Anderson Cooper, and Don Lemon, singer Gloria Estefan, actress Eva Longoria, and two of Navarro’s View co-hosts, Sunny Hostin and Joy Behar.
+The beautiful wedding was a star-studded affair, attended by CNN’s Wolf Blitzer, Anderson Cooper, and Don Lemon.
+Singer Gloria Estefan, actress Eva Longoria, and two of Navarro’s View co-hosts — Sunny Hostin and Joy Behar — were also present.

 I like @TheView and so nice to catch up with @sunny Hostin and @joyvbehar at the beautiful #navarrocardenasatlast wedding pic.twitter.com/DAJDuPX4Hn